y-a-v-a/huszar/README.md

 Initially, I let the browser calculate all possible paths within the painting and put them in an array.
 Then I let the animation pop from this array to animate the skaters.
 Most modern browsers are able to do a heavy calculation like the Hamiltonian cycle on this amount of nodes, but especially IE versions got stuck.
 Since there's no real need to recalculate all paths at every request / visit, I let Node.js calculate them and add all paths to the codebase.

-Originally I found a description on _StackOverflow_ showing a __Java__ class that does a brute force check on nodes to see if a Hamiltonian cycle was possible: http://stackoverflow.com/questions/5766160/enumerate-all-hamiltonian-paths#answer-7193700
+Originally I found a description on _StackOverflow_ showing a __Java__ class that does a recursive check on nodes to see if a Hamiltonian cycle was possible: http://stackoverflow.com/questions/5766160/enumerate-all-hamiltonian-paths#answer-7193700

 #### For the curious